MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

 of a PermissionRequested event.

-GetNonDefaultPermissionSettings returns a collection of permissions previously granted or denied to the webview.
+GetNonDefaultPermissionSettings returns a collection of permissions previously granted or denied to the WebView.
 ### C# Sample
 ```c#
 // Gets the nondefault permission collection and updates a custom permission